Paroca72/sc-UrlShortener/README.md

 Insert the long URL in place and press create button.
 ENJOY!

+The application show a preview of original site, so maybe you after create you must wait few seconds to see the result.

 # Installation
 The web application wrote with VS2013.
 So need to install all file, open project solution, build and play.